Marine engineer, 1894-1978

-Her continuing determination to become a chief engineer shows in the fact she sat — and failed — the examination 37 times.
+During the Depression of the 1930s, there was little demand for marine engineers, and she found it difficult to get work.
+Her continuing determination to become a chief engineer shows in the fact that she sat — and failed — the examination 37 times!
+She became convinced that this was because she was a woman.
 She was, however, awarded a Panamanian chief engineer's certificate.

 After the war, Victoria Drummond worked as a superintendent in shipyards in Dundee and Burntisland, then at sea as second or chief engineer until her retirement.